 A planner can also double as a bit of an accountability buddy for you and your partner.
 They’ll keep you on track and stop you from making unnecessary purchases that don’t align with your vision or values.
 They’ll be able to help you find work-arounds and alternative options and they’ll spend endless hours tweaking budget sections to make it work out just right.
 They really do have your best interests at heart.

-The last thing I’d ask you to consider – is to think about what you want to look back on and remember?
-Do you want to look back and remember all the planning, organising and general hard work that went into it?
-Or would you rather just look back and remember being at your wedding.
 All of the fun you had coming up with ideas and letting someone else do the hard yards to pull them together.
 All of the time you got to spend with friends and family while your planner ran around like a headless chicken making sure that absolutely every detail was perfect.
 And all of the beautiful ‘wedding planning date nights’ that you and your partner shared, with zero pressure and the knowledge that an expert was just a phone call or email away.

 I know which one I’d chose… 😉 (promise you won’t regret it!)